 Popular Tours & Day Trips to See the Southern Lights

-- Earth & Sky offers a great stargazing and observatory tour at Tekapo/Mt.
+- The Dark Sky Project offers a great stargazing and observatory tour at Tekapo/Mt.
 John Observatory.
-Prices start from $93 per person. (book here)
+The experience costs $40 for adults, $20 for children, or $100 for a family. (book here)

 Both of these tours take place within the Aoraki Mackenzie International Dark Sky Reserve, so they offer the darkest skies you can find in New Zealand.